BDC Hamburger Icon

 3. Perform a content audit.

 By conducting an audit of your assets, you will get a clear overview of what you currently have, how it is being used, and why it was created or acquired.
-This information will help you establish requirements for how to use and manage the assets and improve your content, ultimately resulting in a better return on your investment.
+This information will help you establish requirements for how to use and manage these assets and improve your content, ultimately resulting in a better return on your investment.

 4. Understand the customer journey.

 Understanding the customer journey enables businesses to know what they are building and for whom.
-This knowledge helps to translate business requirements into digital asset specifications that you can measure and optimize to achieve business goals.
+This knowledge helps to translate business requirements into digital asset specifications you can measure and optimize to achieve business goals.

 Did You Know?Did you know